 Torn Garden.
-Lorca and Love captures in word and image the reflections of Federico García Lorca on love, desire and sexuality, from his earliest pages, where he speaks of love as a distant or impossible ideal, until the end of his life, when desire intensifies into a force that undermine social barriers that threaten human freedom.
+Lorca and Love captures in word and image the reflections of Federico García Lorca on love, desire and sexuality, from his earliest pages, where he love as a distant or impossible ideal, until the end of his life, when desire intensifies into a force that undermine social barriers that threaten human freedom.
 Letters, drawings and poems situate love--with its wings and arrows--in the psychological and textual space of the garden, which for Lorca was a "sagrario de pasiones" and where one hears clearly the three voices that, according to him, "come together within the poet: the voice of death, with all its premonitions; the voice of love, and the voice of art.”

 Curator: Christopher Maurer